I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcstranslatecolors.md

 </dl>

 ## -remarks
 <p>If the input and the output color data types are not compatible with the color transform, this function will fail.</p>

-<p>If the input and the output color data types are not compatible with the color transform, this function will fail.</p>

 ## -requirements